HL7/fhir-saner/input/pagecontent/measure_library.md

 2. If versions can be updated more frequently than by day, a publisher **shall** use semantic versioning.

-The use of semantic versioning is preferred because this is the form required in FHIR implementation guides, and it enables support for versioning of libaries using FHIR Implementation Guide tools.
+The use of semantic versioning is preferred because this is the form required in FHIR implementation guides, and it enables support for versioning of libraries using FHIR Implementation Guide tools.
 This is also the format for versioning that has been the most widely adopted by the IT industry.

 #### Status of a Library
 This profile requires that the publication status of a library be reported (this is a general requirement of all Library resources), and